News and Insights

 Continuing emphasis on total cost of care will drive integration across the care continuum by payers.
-Acute care providers will increase their focus on patient accessibility through retail and urgent care clinics, telehealth services, centralized scheduling with physicians, and coordination with post-acute care providers.
+Forward thinking acute care providers will increase their focus on patient accessibility through retail and urgent care clinics, telehealth services, centralized scheduling with physicians, and coordination with post-acute care providers.
 Disruptive non-traditional market entrants will leverage retail and telehealth capabilities to engage consumers as well.
 Consolidated delivery organizations will standardize data platforms, processes and organizational structures.
 Consolidation among acute care providers and acquisition of physician practices will continue at a slower pace than in years past.
 The FTC will raise the bar for future consolidation proposals in response to growing concerns about market impact.

 Given this outlook, what’s next?
 We recommend these key action steps: